Sigrid on-premise: Helm Chart configuration

 (D) Identity provider

 The on-premise version of Sigrid only supports single-sign-on (SSO); it does not maintain users by itself.
-Hence, a connection to an identity provider (IdP) is mandatory and needs to be configured in the Helm chart.
+Therefore, a connection to an identity provider (IdP) is mandatory and needs to be configured in the Helm chart.

-Note that for on-premise deployments, using SAML is only possible via a bridge such as [Dex] (https://dexidp.io).
-Consequently, SIG’s documentation for connecting hosted Sigrid to an IdP does not apply.
+Note that for on-premise deployments, using LDAP or SAML is only possible via a bridge such as Keycloak or Dex.
+The latter is provided by Sigrid’s Helm chart as an option.
+Therefore, SIG’s documentation for connecting hosted Sigrid to an IdP does not apply.

 Configuring an identity provider (IdP) is a two-step process: